oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro7 - Unconventional MP.md

 ![[Pasted image 20220904225537.png]]

 **The higher future inflation the lower the real interest rate**
-- FG may not be credible (krugman) since ir requires the CB to deviate from inflation targeting at a time when macro conditions have gone back to normal
+- FG may not be credible (krugman) since it requires the CB to deviate from inflation targeting at a time when macro conditions have gone back to normal
 It may be *time inconsistent*: CB commits today to do something suboptimal tomorrow

 ## Large scale asset purchases (LSAP)